Fyodor Pirotsky: Work

-As often happens with talented people, Pirocki was underestimated during his lifetime.
+As often happens with talented people, Pirotsky was underestimated during his lifetime.
 Despite his famous inventions, he was sent to the Ivangorod Fortress, where in 1888 he was dismissed early with the rank of colonel.
 All this happened about five months before the end of 25 years of military service, which allowed him to receive the maximum pension.

 Pirotsky continued to serve as an artillery officer of the Imperial Russian Army.
 Among other things, he installed the first underground electric cable in Saint Petersburg to transfer electricity from a cannon foundry to the Artillery School (1881).
 He also was the author of a project for centralizing the city's electricity production using underground cables, he proposed new constructions of blast furnaces and bakery ovens.
-In 1888, he retired with the rank of colonel, lived on his military pension in the town of Oleshky (currently in Kherson Oblast, Ukraine) and died in 1898.
+In 1888, he retired with the rank of colonel, lived on his military pension in the town of Alyoshki (today Oleshky, Kherson Oblast, Ukraine) where he died in 1898.
 Since no money was found on him when he died, the burial was paid for by a credit secured by the colonel's furniture.